YuviniVelasquez/embedded_systems_shields_up/README.md

 #endif
 ```

-### **Evaluation of Effectiveness** ###
+### 3.3.3 Evaluation of Effectiveness <a name="debug3_3"></a>

 To visualize the reset, I set the oscilloscope which recorded the reset process.
 From the time the infinite loop starts to the reset there is a 605 ms time.
 This solution may reset and the MCU to which may cause the loss of current processes, but it is a great solution since most likely the OS was in a non-recoverable state.

 <div style="text-align:center"><img src="https://github.com/YuviniVelasquez/embedded_systems_shields_up/blob/main/Images/3.1.jpg" /></div>
 <div style="text-align:center">Restart process visualization with oscilloscope</div>

-## Conclusion and retrospective ##
+## 4. Conclusion and retrospective <a name="conclusions"></a>

 This project was very interesting and engaging.
-I was able to usea embedded system concepts learned.
-I did not have any hardware, driver, or debuggger problems as I did in onther projects but I did have to spend some time setting up the Analog Discovery 2 and using the oscilloscope.
+I was able to use the embedded system concepts I learned in the debugging.
+I did not have any hardware, driver, or debuggger setup problems as I did in onther projects but, I did have to spend some time setting up the Analog Discovery 2 and the oscilloscope.